AdobeDocs/experience-platform.en/help/landing/license-usage-and-guardrails/data-management-best-practices.md

 The availability of these metrics and the specific definition of each of these metrics varies depending on the licensing that your organization has purchased.

-### Using the license usage dashboard within Experience Platform UI
+## License usage dashboard

 The Adobe Experience Platform UI provides a dashboard through which you can view a snapshot of your organization’s license-related data for Platform.
 The data in the dashboard is displayed exactly as it appears at the specific point in time when the snapshot was taken.
 The snapshot is neither an approximation nor a sample of data, and the dashboard is not updating in real-time.

 For more information, see the guide on [using the license usage dashboard on Platform UI](../dashboards/guides/license-usage.md#license-usage-dashboard-data).

+## Data management best practices

+The following sections outline best practices to follow to better manage your data.

-## Understanding your data
+### Understanding your data

 Not all data is the same in Adobe Experience Platform.
 Some data may be dense, but low in value, while others may be sparse, but high in value.
 Some data may lose value as soon as its generated, while others may be valuable for months, if not years.